 Appointments to the JCC shall be in accordance with section 1.4 of the JCC SOs and the NHS Wales Joint Commissioning Committee (Wales) Regulations 2024.

-All other appointments or recruitments to the JCCT (including the Chief Commissioner) and any remuneration or employment contract related matters shall be dealt with by the host LHB on behalf of the JCC in accordance with the host LHBs own SOs and SFIs.
+All other appointments or recruitments to the JCCT (including the Chief Commissioner) and any remuneration or employment contract related matters shall be dealt with by the Host Body on behalf of the JCC in accordance with the Host Body’s own SOs and SFIs.

-Further details of the host LHBs responsibilities can be found in section 14 of the host LHBs SFIs.
+Further details of the Host Body’s responsibilities can be found in section 14 of the Host Body’s SFIs.